 Posted Wednesday, 4-Jul-2018

-Six months into 2018, these are the board games that are shaking the charts and have critics abuzz.
-BoardGamePrices.com proudly presents our Best 2018 Board Games.
+Ten months into 2018, these are the board games that are shaking the charts and have critics abuzz.
+BoardGamePrices.com proudly presents our list of best board games in 2018.

 Counted down by the BoardGamePrices Staff

 Updated: October 2018

 Lords of Hellas is an epic board game experience that clocks in at a sleek 90 minutes and hasn’t any dice in sight.